lightning/bolts/bolt-taproot-gossip.md

 The receiving node:

-- If types 0-7 are not present:
+- If any even typed messages are not present:
     - SHOULD send a `warning`.
     - MAY close the connection.
     - MUST ignore the message.